hhkbp2/go-logging/README.md

 When it comes to Golang, the standard release has a library called [```log```][golang-log-page] for logging.
 It's simple and good to log something into standard IO or a customized IO.
 In fact it's too simple to use in any **real** production enviroment, especially when compared to some other mature logging library.

 Due to the lack of a good logging facility, many people start to develop their own versions.
-For example there are dozens of logging repositories for Golang.
+For example in github there are dozens of logging repositories for Golang.
 I run into the same problem when I am writing [```rafted```][rafted-github].
 A powerful logging facility is needed to develop and debug it.
 I take a search on a few existing logging libraries for Golang but none of them seems to meet the requirement.
 So I decide to join the parade of "everyone is busy developing his own version", and then this library is created.

 ## Features